* President has not been seen in a month

-Argentine President Cristina Kirchner, a friend and ally of Venezuela’s socialist leader, was visiting Cuba on Friday and said on Twitter she planned to take Chavez a Bible.
+Argentine President Cristina Fernandez, a friend and ally of Venezuela’s socialist leader, arrived in Cuba on Friday and said she planned to take Chavez a Bible.

-The vice president said Peru’s President Ollanta Humala - whom he called another “comrade in arms” of Chavez - was also expected in Havana on Friday.
+Peru’s President Ollanta Humala - whom Maduro called another “comrade in arms” of the Venezuelan president - also visited the Cuban capital on Friday.